bbauska/trump-stupidest-statements/README.md

     BRICS refers to a bloc of 10 developing economies, including Brazil, Russia, India, China and South Africa, of which no EU member nation is a part.</li>
   <li><a href="https://www.indy100.com/politics/trump/donald-trump-washington-dc-plane-crash-dei">
-    Blaming Washington plane crash on DEI</a>Following the tragic plane crash between a helicopter and an American Airlines flight in Washington DC in January 2025, Trump took the opportunity to blame diversity and inclusion.<br>
+    Blaming Washington plane crash on DEI</a>.<br>
+	Following the tragic plane crash between a helicopter and an American Airlines flight in Washington DC in January 2025, Trump took the opportunity to blame diversity and inclusion.<br>
     "I changed the Obama standards from very mediocre at best to extraordinary, you remember